Insight / Blog

 This article was originally published in the September issue of Postal and Parcel Technology International magazine.

 For centuries, the role of national posts has been to do two things: to enable communication and to facilitate trade.
 With advancements in technology, particularly in the last 20 years, the role of a post as an enabler of communication is slipping away.
-And whilst the inevitable march of technology has reduced the role of letters as a medium of communication, and successive economic shocks like the global financial crisis and now the global pandemic have led to seismic drops in mail volumes around the world, the opportunity for national posts to enhance their position as a facilitator of national and global trade has never been greater
+And whilst the inevitable march of technology has reduced the role of letters as a medium of communication, and successive economic shocks like the global financial crisis and now the global pandemic have led to seismic drops in mail volumes around the world, the opportunity for national posts to enhance their position as a facilitator of national and global trade has never been greater.

-The global parcel market grew by US$150bn in 2019, and with ecommerce adoption being given an historic boost by COVID-19, parcel volumes are growing faster than even the most optimistic predictions of only a year or so ago.
+The global parcel market grew by US$150bn in 2019, and with ecommerce adoption being given a historic boost by COVID-19, parcel volumes are growing faster than even the most optimistic predictions of only a year or so ago.

 Royal Mail have repeated a few times recently that for every letter they lose, they need to handle two parcels to make the same amount of money.
 For different posts, that ratio will be different, and the speed of mail volume decline will be different too.
 But for all of them, the future is clear.
 They must build their business around ecommerce.
 That doesn’t just mean parcel deliveries, although these are obviously essential.
 It also means managing returns, it means offering great customer experiences, and it means giving retailers valuable insights.
 All of that, though, requires a shift in priorities for Posts.
 As Royal Mail’s interim Chair Keith Williams wrote in the business’ annual report: